Nandiniii29/workout-management-project/README.md

 # workout-management-project
-just a begineer friendly project in C++ for workout management system
+This is just a begineer friendly project in C++ for workout management system